catinprogress/SOFT3202/A1/A1_Traceability.md

   verification: System Test (T22, T6, T16)

 - URS: Contributor with no contributions view specific ranking for project lifetime
-  SRS: FR-20 If a contributor with no contributions requests to view their personal ranking, the system shall display "No user contributions found" and allow them to enter a different repository name on the command line.
+  SRS: FR-20 If a contributor requests to view their personal contribution ranking for a repository that they have made no contributions to, the system shall display "No user contributions found"
   verification: System Test (T26)

 - URS: Contributor with no contributions in valid repository/organisation